29 Easy Side Hustles That Can Be Done On The Weekend (2023)

 9. Rent a Spare Room

 Renting out a home or room on VRBO offers financial and social benefits.
 It is a platform for people to earn supplemental or even primary income by renting out their property.
-Hosts have the potential to make money within 24 hours of a guest’s arrival without delays.
+Hosts have the potential to make money without delays within 24 hours of a guest’s arrival.
 It additionally offers an opportunity to connect with people from around the world.

 Renting through VRBO often yields a more significant payoff than renting traditionally.
 Rental periods are usually shorter, giving hosts control over who can stay and for how long.
 Hosting on VRBO also connects them to a larger community with access to extensive resources like guest reviews to ensure a great experience.